What Is Degenerative Disc Disease (DDD) and How Is It Treated?

 What is Degenerative Disc Disease?

 Symptoms range from person to person, and they can also be affected by the particular location of the spinal injury.
 People with lower back injuries can experience numbness and tingling in the legs and buttocks.
-The symptoms can also become as severe as temporary paralysis in one or both legs.
-Someone with upper back pain can experience headaches, numbness, and tingling of the neck and arms (or arm).
+Those with neck or shoulder disc injuries may experience numbness or tingling in their arms.
+The symptoms can also become as severe as temporary paralysis in one or both legs or arms.
+Someone with upper back pain can experience headaches and even severe migraines.
 Muscle spasms, memory loss, and weakness in the limbs are also possible symptoms.

-In some cases, DDD has been seen as a hereditary disease.
-However, not all doctors agree about this, and there have been no conclusive studies done to prove one way or the other.
+In some cases, DDD has been noted by physicians as a hereditary disease.
+However, not all doctors agree with this and there have been no conclusive studies conducted to provide this theory with any validity.

 What is chronic pain?

 Chronic pain is pain that extends at least six months after the initial injury.
 The pain can be intermittent or constant.
 Only a doctor can truly diagnose chronic pain.
 If you believe you suffer from this type of pain, consult with your doctor immediately.
 People with DDD suffer from chronic pain, either constantly or intermittently.

 Treatment for DDD can be somewhat complicated.
 Most doctors will start you on physical therapy and pain medications and/or muscle relaxers to see if some of the pain is alleviated.
 Others might try steroid injections at the points of the affected discs to directly alleviate the pain.